MLA Scholarly Communications Issues

 Science Commons designs strategies and tools for faster, more efficient web-enabled scientific research.
 Science Commons identifies unnecessary barriers to research, craft policy guidelines and legal agreements to lower those barriers, and develops technology to make research, data, and materials easier to find and use.

-- The University of Texas Office of General Counsel Crash Course in Copyright.
+- Crash Course in Copyright.